RonaldAllanRivera/featured-resource-block/README.md

 # Featured Resource Block

 A standalone WordPress plugin that adds a `Resources` custom post type and an Elementor widget called `Featured Resource Block`.
-It also supports scheduled syncing from a mock API, with caching and robust error handling.
+It also supports scheduled syncing from a configurable JSON endpoint, with caching and robust error handling.

+Approach: structure the plugin around a small `FRB_Plugin` orchestrator, a `Resources` CPT, and an Elementor widget with semantic, accessible markup.
+The sync pipeline uses a configurable JSON endpoint (online or local, for example a jsonbin.io bin or a local REST route), WP-Cron every 15 minutes, and transients to cache responses while mapping items into `mist_resource` posts.
+Hardening focused on sanitization/escaping, capability checks, and manual QA of sync on/off behavior, manual sync, and error handling.

 ---